 Whether you are a corporate shark looking for the next innovation to boost your products, an investor hungry for your next big opportunity, or a researcher curious about new developing technologies, join our Battery Startup Lunch to discover, exchange, and build.

 Want to be informed of future editions?
-Send an email to Timothé Perruchoud t.perruchoud@bepassociation.eu to be added on the invitees list.
+Send an email to Timothé Perruchoud at t.perruchoud@bepassociation.eu to be added to the invitees list.

 >>> Read Here